6 Simple Steps To Help Manage In Difficult Timessarapugh

 Correct mineral balance is key for function and it is very common for people to be deficient in potassium, magnesium and sodium.
 Not only can this be stressful for the body and mind, all sorts of symptoms from headaches, poor concentration and muscle pain can arise from mineral imbalances.
-Salt or sodium is misunderstood as we need a minimum of 6g of salt a day to function and there are numerous hospital admissions each month due to low sodium.
+Salt or sodium is misunderstood, as we need a minimum of 6g of salt a day to function, and there are numerous hospital admissions each month due to low sodium.
 This is more common in older people.
 I have another blog which talks more about salt myths and how it plays a role in health.

 5# Be Nice To Strangers Online

 I try to go about my day doing things that will make somebody’s day a little bit better.
-If you see a post online and someone is proudly showing off something they have made, an achievement or a pet, then dropping them a friendly comment on Instagram, YouTube or wherever can not only make a stranger happy, but I’ve met 100s of lovely people online this way.
-Doing this will also make you feel good as chances are you will get a nice reply as well as a like or a follow on your page.
+If you see a post online and someone is proudly showing off something they have made, an achievement or a pet, then dropping them a friendly comment on Instagram, YouTube or wherever can not only make a stranger happy, but I’ve met hundreds of lovely people online this way.
+Doing this will also make you feel good, as chances are you will get a nice reply as well as a like or a follow on your page.

 6# Get Away From Screens Before 9pm

 Research is increasingly showing that bad sleep is just as bad as poor diet and not exercising; it is linked to many diseases such as obesity, cancer, dementia, depression, anxiety and diabetes.
-If you are prone to chronic pain a bad nights sleep is very likely to make your pain worse.
+If you are prone to chronic pain, a bad night’s sleep is very likely to make your pain worse.